 America-the-Beautiful Quarter Series:

-The quarter for Hot Springs National Park (located at Hot Springs, AR) will be issued in 2010.
-It will be the first coin (of 56) in the America-the-Beautiful Quarter series.
+The quarter for Hot Springs National Park (located at Hot Springs, AR) was issued in 2010 and the first coin (of 56) in the America-the-Beautiful Quarter series.

 The following quarters were issued in 2010: Hot Springs National Park (Arkansas), Yellowstone National Park (Wyoming), Yosemite National Park (California), Grand Canyon National Park (Arizona) & the Mount Hood National Forest (Oregon).